pdaambrosio/atlantis_terraform/atlantis/README.md

 packer build .
 ```

 This command will build the image and save it in the AWS account.
+You can check the image in the AWS console.
+The Terraform code will use this image to provision the EC2 instance.

 ### Terraform